 Caregiver temporary support service is furnished on a short-term basis because of the absence or need for relief of caregivers during the time they would normally provide unpaid care for the recipient.
-The purpose of caregiver temporary support is to provide relief to unpaid caregivers to maintain the recipient's informal support system.
+The purpose of caregiver temporary support is to provide relief to unpaid caregivers or principal caregivers of recipients who receive monitored in-home caregiver services to maintain the recipient's informal support system.
 Federal financial participation is not claimed for the cost of room and board except when provided as part of caregiver temporary support service furnished in a facility approved by the state that is not a private residence.